flyingtoaster0/flyingtoaster0/_drafts/avr_ports.md

 PORTB = _BV(PB3);
 {% endhighlight %}

-Where `_BV(PB3)` is equal to `0b00000100` in both cases, making the 3rd pin on port B an output, and set to high.
+`_BV(PB3)` is equal to `0b00000100` in both cases, making the 3rd pin on port B an output, and set to high.

 #### Inputs

 For a pin configured as an input, setting `1` will enable the pin's internal pull-up resistor.
 Writing `0` will disable it.

-Setting `PB3` to be an input and then turning on its internal pullup resistor could look like this:
+Setting `PB3` as an input and then turning on its internal pullup resistor could look like this:

 {% highlight c %}
-// Set PB3 to be an input, the rest of port B's pins are outputs DDRB = ~_BV(PB3);
+// Set PB3 as an input, the rest of port B's pins are outputs DDRB = ~_BV(PB3);

 // Turn on PB3's pull-up resistor
 PORTB = _BV(PB3);
 {% endhighlight %}

-Where `~_BV(PB3)` is equal to `0b11111011`, making the 3rd pin on port B an input, and turning on its pull-up resistor.
+`~_BV(PB3)` is equal to `0b11111011`, making the 3rd pin on port B an input, and turning on its pull-up resistor.

 ### Port Input Pins Register